timothywarner/elements/README.md

 - [Mastodon](https://mastodon.social/@techtrainertim)
 - [Prompt Sharing Framework (PSF) at GitHub](https://github.com/timothywarner-org/psf)

+## Tim's Rules of LLM Prompting

+- Any information you omit from your prompt will be inferred by the AI.
+- Never give personal or confidential information to a public / free AI.
+Be aware!
+- Have at least 2 "daily driver" LLMs at a paid tier for AB testing
+- Speak to the LLM in the ways that are most comfortable (voice, text, image)
+- Think in terms of meta prompting (optimizing your custom instructions; asking AI for a summary prompt)
+-
 ## Tim's Essential Tech Writing Bookshelf

 - [Internet Archive (search for the books here)](https://openlibrary.org/)